butterymoney/book/molten/motivation.md

 - principal-agent incentive alignment problem
 - increased bureaucracy / opportunism risk
 - system is only as performant as its observability

-# Opportunity

-- The ideal decentralised governance model in any circumstance is unlikely to be one where voting power is derived entirely from purchasing tokens, being elected, attaining membership, providing labour, or building reputation
-- Instead we expect decentralised governance to be adaptive to the needs of the organisation over time, comprising and rebalancing elements of each governance model over time
-- DAOs, unfortunately, are constrained by their adherence to a single governance mechanism at any one time which are often hard-coded and implemented unilaterally, rendering them expensive to change
-- Selecting a DAO governance model typically involves a trade off between incentive alignment, stakeholder representation, and efficacy
-- We posit that DAO governance can be improved multiple governance mechanisms can co-exist, allowing the limitations of one mechanism to be offset by the benefits of another
-- A market-based approach to the allocation of governance power to competing governance mechanisms improves the aggregate governance mechanism’s ability to adapt to the dynamic power relationships between stakeholders
-- By moving away from unipolar governance mechanisms towards market-based multipolar governance mechanisms, we can build organisations that can
-    - continuously adapt to a changing environment
-    - allow governance participants to express preferences and opinions that cannot be captured by layer 1 governance
-    - continuously produce counter-balancing incentives that limit the risk of governance capture by a single voting bloc